Sriram-atgithub/Resume-Analyser-using-GEMINI-VISION-PRO/README.md

 > - genai: Interface to interact with Google GenerativeAI for Gemini Vision Pro.
 > - pdf2image (Optional): Used for converting uploaded PDF resumes to images for processing by Gemini.
 **External Services:**
-> - Google GenerativeAI: Provides access to Gemini Vision Pro model.
+> - Google GenerativeAI: Provides access to the Gemini Vision Pro model.

 **Tech Stack**
 **Frontend:** _Streamlit_